jguadagno/jguadagno.github.io/_posts/2008-07-28-creating-a-new-sitefinity-generic-content-module.md

 If there are any questions or comments, shoot me an email at [jguadagno@hotmail.com](mailto:jguadagno@hotmail.com).

-The source can be downloaded at [http://www.josephguadagno.net/documents/NewGenericContentSource.zip](http://www.josephguadagno.net/documents/NewGenericContentSource.zip)

-This document can be downloaded at [http://www.josephguadagno.net/documents/CreatingANewGenericContentModule.doc](http://www.josephguadagno.net/documents/CreatingANewGenericContentModule.doc)

 Thanks to Joseph Anderson of Telerik for providing some helpful comments on this document.